How can you know you are working on the right innovations ?

 Businesses that practice Market-Driven Innovation build their organizations around the markets they have identified as best to serve.
 Market research provides the necessary understanding of the needs and desired outcomes of customers in targeted markets.
 It fuels strategic decisions to innovate products, services, technology platforms, positionings, and business models.
 Market-Driven Innovation improves value creation and value delivery, because your new product development is what your target customers will pay for.

 To many businesses, innovation is a buzzword for new product development.
 Some businesses don’t refer to their product development effort anymore.
 Instead, they talk about their innovation work.
 However, much of their new product development is incremental and not really innovative.

 Innovation is bringing forth significantly new or modified products, services, and/or processes.
-Innovation is bringing a new level of performance that goes beyond understood and articulated needs.
-Innovation generally implies something original or beyond the norm, and its impact is dramatic in performance, comfort, and economical terms.
+Innovation is bringing a new level of performance that goes beyond currently understood, articulated needs.
+Innovation generally implies something original or beyond the norm, and its impact is dramatic in terms of performance, comfort, and economy.
 Innovation can be in the form of a product or service.
 Most innovations are the result of a process that begins with an idea and proceeds to deliver results to markets either directly or as part of an existing or new delivery system.

 Market-Driven Innovation requires a new leadership mindset, an operational skillset, and a definitive toolset.
 Without all three, an innovative opportunity often falls back on the realm of new product development practice.
 Leaders must make a decision about their willingness to invest resources into innovation.
-The payback is usually huge, but the change dynamics are intense.
+The change dynamics are intense, but the payback is usually huge.

 Principles of Market-Driven Innovation